-- 1. Written examinations - 2.
-Practical assessments - 3.
-Oral presentation. - 4.
-Course work assessments. - The final grade of the course consists of the sum of the semester work + practical (if present) + written + oral (if present) examination as shown in the study plan tables. - The minimum pass rate in any course is 60% of the total grades of this course. - The student will not be successful in any course unless he or she get 30% of the final written exam score. - Semesters work exam is held by the end of the 6th week of the semester - Practical exams are held by the end of the 11th week - Final written and oral exams are held by the end of the12th week of the semester - Each course is assigned a total of 100 points (marks) - Performance of a student is measured by the Grade Point Average (GPA) value he/she scores in an individual course.
+- 1. Written examinations

+- 2. Practical assessments

+- 3. Oral presentation.

+- 4. Course work assessments.

+- The final grade of the course consists of the sum of the semester work + practical (if present) + written + oral (if present) examination as shown in the study plan tables.

+- The minimum pass rate in any course is 60% of the total grades of this course.

+- The student will not be successful in any course unless he or she get 30% of the final

+written exam score.

+- Semesters work exam is held by the end of the 6th -9thth week of the semester. - Practical exams are held by the end of the 12th - 14th week and can be modified according to the academic year plan of the higher education ministry. - Final written and oral exams are held by the start of the 15th week of the semester and can be modified according to the academic year plan of the higher education ministry. - Each course is assigned a total of 100 points (marks) - Performance of a student is measured by the Grade Point Average (GPA) value he/she scores in an individual course.